DIAGNijmegen/rse-panimg/README.md

 `panimg` is also accessible from the command line.
 Install the package from pip as before, then you can use:

-**NOTE: Alpha software, do not run this on folders you do not have a backup of.**
+**NOTE: Alpha software, do not run this on directories you do not have a backup of.**

 ```shell
 panimg convert /path/to/files/ /where/files/will/go/